 We went back up to the cabin.
 He wanted some lunch.
 I made sandwiches and didn’t eat.
 We thought someplace tropical, you know?
 The cabin was for healing and I don’t know, I didn’t think he was going to stay.
 We drove down out of the mountains the next day.
 The twin-engine landed on that narrow runway next to the coconut grove.
-We were just looking for that place to get lost in.
+We were looking for a place to get lost in.

 You want to stay away from the tequila they call ‘Diablo Verde’ and the woman they call Tikal, after the Mayan City.
 She has long reddish black hair, claims to be a Priestess and maybe she is, but, not the kind you need or want.
 I don’t even like to say the word, what she practices.
 At any rate, it won’t help you.
 You can get clean drinking water from the man who owns this place but it will cost you, for a while at least, until he trusts you.
-Don’t get drunk any place public, or, don’t be drunk any place public.
-If you decide you’d prefer to smoke something, just come see me.
-You can’t buy anything reliable unless you know someone, it’s too dangerous, it’s all tainted.
+Don’t get drunk any place public, or don’t be drunk any place public.
+If you decide you’d prefer to smoke something, come see me.
+You can’t buy anything reliable unless you know someone, it’s too dangerous.
+It’s all tainted.

 We used to sit in those chairs on the beach at sunset when we weren’t looking for it.
 Let the water wash up over our toes.
 She never pulled her feet away, no matter how cold it was.
 I didn’t think I would get anywhere with her so I maybe waited too long.
 But then, she was amazing.
 She kept those doors and windows closed though and it was so hot in that room.
 She said she liked it that way, liked the sweat sliding off of us.
 I can vouch for her having good bones.
-Her ribs jutted out, her hip bones like razors against mine.
-Not a tan line on her, she was like salted honey.
+Her ribs showed, her hip bones like razors against mine.
+Not a tan line on her.
+She was like salted honey.
 She’d stand there in the doorway, the light filtering through whatever thin thing she was wearing.
 I know she did it on purpose, but not.
 She knew I could see and liked it but she would have stood there to smoke even if I hadn’t been there.
 It was so hot in that room.

 I don’t know if I forgot or wasn’t thinking or if I was thinking and it was just too damn hot.
 I opened a window.
 I remember climbing back into bed, looking at her naked back, the sheet pulled down to her waist.
 I didn’t want to wake her.
 The last thing I remember was falling asleep with my hand on her.
 Then I heard her, moaning, like she did when she was about to…like she did.
 It took a minute for my eyes to focus in the dark, the bedroom door was open.
 The curtains blowing out the window and that didn’t make sense to me.